ankitacoder3/Image-Processing-IMG-IMPACT/README.md

         Here, U and V are orthogonal matrices, and Σ is a diagonal matrix containing singular values.
         SVD is employed in image compression, as it uncovers hidden patterns and relationships in data

-      * Fourier transformations
+      * **Fourier transformations** -

+        Fourier transformations are mathematical methods used to represent functions or signals in the frequency domain.
+        The Fourier transform allows us to express complex signals as combinations of simpler sinusoidal components, revealing their frequency and amplitude characteristics.
+        This is particularly useful for analyzing and processing signals in fields of image analysis, and data compression.

-  * Language used is: Python
+  * Language :
+    **Python**

-  * Libraries used : opencv, etc
+  * Libraries :
+    * opencv

   <p align="right"><a href="#readme-top">Back to TOP</a></p>